Ne0n09/cloudflared-remotefalcon/README.md

 Click the newly created tunnel and click Edit.

-Select Public Hostname
+Click Public Hostname

 Click + Add a public hostname

 Subdomain: *

+- Domain: yourdomain.com

-___NOTE:___ Ignore the warning about 'This domain contains a wildcard."
+ __NOTE:__ Ignore the warning about 'This domain contains a wildcard."
 We will manually add the wildcard entry under the DNS settings later.

-- Domain: yourdomain.com

 - Service Type: HTTPS